fddata/fddata.github.io/_posts/2020-06-12-plot_the_munros_1.md

 len(df.region.value_counts())
 #returns 17
 ```
 This is great, we have 17 distinct regions with varied population sizes for each.
 In order to plot these on our map we need to know their positions.
 As we saw previously, the UK map is provided in terms of eastings and northings.
 In the UK, eastings and northings on OS maps are used to define positions within Great Britain.
-They take the format of two letters which describe a [500 $\times$ 500 km grid](https://en.wikipedia.org/wiki/File:British_National_Grid.svg){:target="_blank"}.
+They take the format of two letters which describe a [500 by 500 km grid](https://en.wikipedia.org/wiki/File:British_National_Grid.svg){:target="_blank"}.
 Following the two letters are an even number of digits, the first half of which describe the Eastern position within the letter square, the second half of which describe the Northern position.
 The number of digits relates to the granularity of the position, with more digits equating to a smaller and smaller area.

 The Munro API provides the letters, eastings and northings for each Munro: